Amid Boston Overdose Crisis, a Pair of Harvard Students Are Bringing Narcan to the Red Line

 Truong was named to the directorship—a position within Harvard’s Office for Equity, Diversity, and Inclusion—in September 2015.
 As director, Truong served as the College’s point person for student organizations and supported first generation college students, undocumented students, and foster youth.

-created less than two years ago.
+Truong’s departure comes at a time of administrative uncertainty for the Office of Equity, Diversity, and Inclusion, a part of the College’s Office of Student Life created less than two years ago.
 In October, Emelyn A. dela Peña, then the College’s assistant dean for equity, diversity, and inclusion, who headed the office, left Harvard for a position at Washington University in St. Louis.

 Dean of Students Katherine G. O’Dair announced Truong’s departure in an email sent to undergraduates Monday afternoon.